 Q. Which form of parliamentary procedure is used to conduct the meetings?

 Parliamentary procedure is a set of rules for conduct at meetings that allows everyone to be heard and to make decisions without confusion.
-During the meetings of the World Service Conference, the latest edition of Robert’s Rule of Order is recognized as the parliamentary authority.
-Read an overview of Robert’s Rule of Order.
+During the meetings of the World Service Conference, the latest edition of Robert’s Rules of Order is recognized as the parliamentary authority.
+Read an overview of Robert’s Rules of Order.
+Because the Conference is Traditional, the rules contained in the current edition of Robert’s Rules of Order shall govern this conference in all cases where they are applicable except when they are inconsistent with this Charter, the Twelve Traditions and Concepts, or any special rules of order this conference may adopt.
+(WSC Charter, VIII.
+I.)

 Return to question list.